For best results, view in Landscape mode.

 Always leave yourself an escape route.

-and contact the police or sheriff's department when you can
+the police or sheriff's department when you can safely do

 Even if you're not being affected by the aggressive driver,

 Give aggressive drivers lots

 A driver you may have offended can ‘snap’ and become very

 If the other driver tries to pick a fight, put as